 “The smarter we get with AI, the longer our customer stays with us.
 The longer a customer stays with us, the better we get at improving product, fit, fabric and silhouette,” quotes Cosabella CEO Guido Campello.
 The Italian lingerie company harnesses AI to track customer behaviour as well as the performance of their products.
 This in turn enables them to offer more of a high performing product or reduce those that sell poorly, a kind of catalog management system that Fashwell offers with its automatic product tagging.

-A common worry when shopping for furniture is if the piece in question will fit – physically and aesthetically – in any given space.
+A common worry when shopping for furniture is if the piece in question will fit – physically and aesthetically.
 Ikea’s new app, Ikea Place, brilliantly uses Apple’s ARKit to solve this problem.
-Users can choose from the 2,000 in-app catalog items and, pointing their smartphone camera towards the space in question, can virtually see how the chair, sofa or rug would look.
+Users can choose from the 2,000 in-app catalog items.
+Then, by pointing their smartphone camera towards the space in question, can virtually see how the chair, sofa or rug would look.
 The company claims the products show up with 98% accuracy, true to size, color and texture.